-As part of our ongoing research efforts exploring the effectiveness of technology use in schools, the National Business Education Alliance is partnering with LoTi Connection to offer complimentary access to the LoTi Digital Age Survey for state departments of education throughout the United States.
-The purpose is to measure each state's progress in using digital resources to improve and accelerate teaching and student learning outcomes in its K-12 public schools consistent with the U.S. Department of Educationís National Edcuation Technology Plan and the Alliance for Effective Educationís Future Ready Schools framework.
+As part of our ongoing research efforts exploring the effectiveness of technology use in schools, the National Business Education Alliance is partnering with LoTi Connection to offer the LoTi Digital Age Survey to selected school systems nationwide.
+The purpose is to measure each state's progress in using digital resources to improve and accelerate teaching and student learning outcomes in its K-12 public schools consistent with the U.S. Department of Educationís National Edcuation Technology Plan and the Alliance for Effective Education's Future Ready Schools framework.
 The resulting data collected from the LoTi Digital Age Survey will be used

 - by state departments of education as a metric for tracking and reporting the transformation to digital learning within each state,